felixlinker/homepage/content/contact.md

 # Contact

-You can contact me under my [ETH e-mail address](https://infsec.ethz.ch/people/detail.Mjc2MDIx.TGlzdC8zMDg4LC0xMDQxNjk2MDky.html) or using social media...
+You can contact me using the icons below! 👇